How to Get Daily Chess News in Your Inbox — Without Refreshing Chess Twitter

 - Give the rest of the email a job too

 - Your template can carry more than chess.
-Add weather for the walk to the club, your calendar for the day ahead, or a quote up top.
-Each section has its own length and tone settings, so the chess part stays the main course.
+Type a second topic for the club scene near you, add a quote up top, or a TL;DR that opens the whole edition.
+Each section keeps its own Depth and tone, so the chess part stays the main course.

 Good sources to anchor your brief on